 Understanding Delinquency and Default

 Student loans, both federal and private, must be repaid, even if your financial situation becomes difficult.
-Your student loans cannot be cancelled if you didn’t get the education or job you expected, or if you did not complete your education.
+Your student loans cannot be cancelled if you withdraw early from your degree program or struggle to find a job after college.
+This page explains what happens if you miss payment on your student loans.

 The first day you miss a payment, you are delinquent.
 If you do not bring your payments current and remain delinquent for 90 days, your loan servicer will report your delinquency to each of the three nationwide consumer reporting companies.
 A negative credit rating may make it difficult for you to: